liukai-weibo/deepseek_web_demo/README.md

 ├── node_modules/      # Dependencies (installed automatically on first run)

 └── char.html          # Frontend page file

 🚀 Quick Start

 1.Extract the **node_rodules.rar** file after the first pull

 2.Double-click to run the startup script: **start-proxy.bat**

-After successful startup, your browser will automatically open to: **http://localhost:3000** 🛠 Usage
+After successful startup, your browser will automatically open to: **http://localhost:3000**

 The core script is proxy.js.
 You can customize proxy rules as needed.

 Default listening port is 3000.
 Modify it in proxy.js or the PORT variable inside start-proxy.bat if needed.

 📦 Dependencies

-Dependencies will be installed automatically on startup:
+Dependencies will be installed automatically on startup:**npm install**

-bash
-npm install